Market Infrastructure transactions on the ASIC Regulatory Portal

 All market infrastructure providers should have registered on the ASIC Regulatory Portal as part of their annual industry funding obligations.

-If you are a market infrastructure provider with an existing ASIC Regulatory Portal account, the transactions listed above will be available in your portal account from 10 May 2022 under a transaction section titled 'Market infrastructure – notifications and other submissions'.
+If you are a market infrastructure provider with an existing ASIC Regulatory Portal account, transactions are available in your portal account under a transaction section titled 'Market infrastructure – notifications and other submissions'.

 I’m not on the Regulatory Portal, how do I register?